OneCodeMan/Fight-Watch/DEVLOG.md

 # History

 ## November 12, 2024
+- [x] Get the JSON in.
+- [x] Helper functions to parse data
+- [x] Only display current/upcoming events.
+Do not display past events.
 - [x] DetailView
     - [x] Title can be tapped to get to a web page.